 5 reasons why Carlos Beltrán belongs in Hall of Fame

-Now in his second year on the Hall of Fame ballot after registering a solid 46.5 percent of the vote in his first go-round, Carlos Beltrán's candidacy remains rather polarizing.
+Now in his third year on the Hall of Fame ballot -- after registering a solid 46.5 percent of the vote in his first go-round and seeing a spike to 57.1 percent last year -- Carlos Beltrán's candidacy remains rather polarizing.

 On merit alone, the longtime center fielder has one of the best cases for election among the players on the docket this year, based on his performance and production over a 20-year big league career.
 The Puerto Rican-born Beltrán was, after all, a Rookie of the Year winner (1999), a nine-time All-Star and a three-time Gold Glove honoree.